 The bank portfolio, which is the Bank's primary activity, consists of all transactions not included in the negotiable portfolio, including financial derivatives used to hedge the bank portfolio.
-This portfolio is exposed primarily to interest risk.
-The exposure which the Bank wishes to retain is due to the Bank's business operations and is reflected in the Bank's financial statements.
+This portfolio is exposed to interest and inflation risk.
+The measure of exposure which the Bank wishes to retain is due to the Bank's business operations and is reflected in the Bank's financial statements.
 This exposure is limited by the risk appetite, specified individually for market risk and interest risk in the bank portfolio, which is reviewed by the Bank at least once a day, using various tools and models.
 Any deviation from or even getting close to the specified exposure limits are regularly reported and immediately addressed, in conformity with principles specified in the policy document created by the Bank.

-Market risk and interest risk are managed at Group level, including the Bank's overseas affiliates and subsidiaries.
+Market risks and interest risks are managed at Group level, including the Bank's overseas affiliates and subsidiaries.
 Operations vis-à-vis Bank Yahav are regularly coordinated, in particular for setting the Group risk appetite, which requires monitoring of the Group-level risk profile.
 Policy principles were specified in line with Bank strategy and with regulatory requirements, i.e. Proper Banking Conduct Directives of the Bank of Israel, relevant Basel Committee directives and in line with globally accepted best practice.
-The Bank of Israel directives relevant for market risk management are: Proper Banking Conduct Directive 339 "Market Risk Management"; Proper Banking Conduct Directive 333 "Interest Risk Management", which expands the regulations with regard to interest risk, mostly with regard to Bank activity in the bank portfolio; and Proper Banking Conduct Directive 208 "Capital Measurement and Adequacy", with regard to definition of revaluation management and capital allocation under Pillar 1 with respect to the negotiable portfolio.
+The Bank of Israel directives relevant for market risk management are: Proper Banking Conduct Directive 339 "Market Risks Management"; Proper Banking Conduct Directive 333 "Interest Risk Management", which expands the regulations with regard to interest risk, mostly with regard to Bank activity in the bank portfolio; and Proper Banking Conduct Directive 208 "Capital Measurement and

+Adequacy", with regard to definition of revaluation management and capital allocation under Pillar 1 with respect to the negotiable portfolio.

-The directive includes the Basel II directives with regard to definition of the negotiable portfolio, management and revaluation thereof and stipulates that inclusion of an instrument and/or position in the negotiable portfolio is subject to compliance with objective criteria (free of any treaty which restricts their negotiability or which may be fully hedged) and subjective criteria (trading intent or hedging of other components in the negotiable portfolio, active portfolio management and frequent, accurate valuation of the portfolio).
+The directive includes the Basel II directives with regard to definition of the negotiable portfolio, its management and revaluation and stipulates that inclusion of an instrument and/or position in the negotiable portfolio is subject to compliance with objective criteria (free of any treaty which restricts their negotiability or which may be fully hedged) and subjective criteria (trading intent or hedging of other components in the negotiable portfolio, active portfolio management and frequent, accurate valuation of the portfolio).

-The Bank is required to allocate capital with respect to interest risk and equities in the negotiable portfolio, for exchange rate risk for all banking activities and for option risk.
-The Bank uses the effective duration method in measuring interest risk, and the Delta Plus method in measuring option risk.
+The Bank is required to allocate capital with respect to interest risk and equities in the negotiable portfolio, for exchange rate risk for all banking activities and for options risk.
+The Bank uses the effective duration method in measuring interest risk, and the Delta Plus method in measuring options risk.
 This method quantifies the risk associated with operations of the options portfolio based on the discounting values.
 These reflect the sensitivity of the options portfolio to movements in the underlying asset and in standard deviation.

 Capital allocation for currency exposure (basis risk) is at 8% of the net open position in each currency.
 No capital allocation is made for inflation exposure (NIS / CPI position).
-As part of the provisions of this directive, the Bank also calculates specific risk in the negotiable portfolio.
-Capital requirements with respect to specific risk are intended to provide protection against negative change in the price of a single security due to factors related to the individual issuer.
-The capital requirement with respect to specific risk in lieu of the capital requirement with respect to credit risks in the bank portfolio.

-Bank operations in the negotiable portfolio are subject to restrictions which reflect low risk appetite and therefore, the Bank's capital allocation with respect to market risk is very low.
+As part of the provisions of this directive, the Bank operations in the negotiable portfolio are subject to restrictions which reflect low risk appetite and therefore, the Bank's capital allocation with respect to market risk is very low.